 Practice Nurses and Allied Staff

 We have a highly trained and multi-skilled team of nurses.
-Our Nurse Practitioners, Diana Morgan and Ann Stanton work supporting the On Call doctor/triaging the many calls for medical advice between 8.00 am and 5.00 pm.
+Our Nurse Practitioners, Diana, Ann and Emma work supporting the On Call doctor/triaging the many calls for medical advice between 8.00 am and 5.00 pm.
 We view the Nurse Practitioner role as virtually equivalent to that of the GPs.
-Diana also specialises in Diabetes whilst Ann covers most
+Diana also specialises in Diabetes whilst Ann covers most of our home visits.

-We have a Health Care Assistant (HCA) Tracy Ashworth.
+We have a Health Care Assistant (HCA) Tracy.
 Tracy will do injections, dressings, blood tests, ECG's and blood pressure readings.

-We also have two Phlebotomists, Joanne Adair and Debbie Spencer, for taking bloods/BPs.
+We also have two Phlebotomists, Joanne and Debbie, to take bloods/BPs.

-We also have an Elderly Care Co-ordinator - Arlene Murphy who also cover Phlebotomy when Joanne and Debbie are away.
+We also have an Elderly Care Co-ordinator - Arlene who also covers Phlebotomy when Joanne and Debbie are away.